Request for Nominations to the GHC Steering Committee

 Dear Haskell community,

-the GHC Steering committee is seeking nominations for a new member.
+the GHC Steering committee is seeking nominations for two or three

 The committee scrutinizes, nitpicks, improves, weights and eventually